bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

   |oneof-arrow| points to the entity type required for creation of this entity.

-  |req-arrow| points to the set of entities, one of which shall be created before creating the dependent entity.
+  |oneofset-arrow| points to the set of entities, one of which shall be created before creating the dependent entity.

-The table below explains what entity types can be used as inputs or outputs for a particular instance type:
+The table below explains what inputs or outputs can be used for a particular instance type:

 ===============  ================================================  ===============================================
 Instance type    Inputs                                            Outputs
 ===============  ================================================  ===============================================
 *Input*           TCP (provided by Input Streaming Engine)          T-streams

                                                                       **Providers**: Apache Zookeeper